Tutorial: Azure Active Directory Single sign-on (SSO) integration with SAP NetWeaver

 b.
 From the Transformation list, select ExtractMailPrefix().

 c.
-From the Parameter 1 list, select user.userprinicipalname.
+From the Parameter 1 list, select user.userprincipalname.

 d.
 Click Save.

-On the Set up SAP NetWeaver section, copy the appropriate URL(s) as per your requirement.
+On the Set up SAP NetWeaver section, copy the appropriate URL(s) based on your requirement.

 For configuring End points for trusted Identity provider (Azure AD) go to Trusted Providers tab.